josmithiii/lightning-hydra-template-extended/docs/architectures.md

 architectures optimized for different use cases.
 All architectures are easily switchable through Hydra configuration.

+> 🧭 **Why it matters for vision enthusiasts:** Quickly compare modern backbones (CNN, ConvNeXt, ViT, EfficientNet) on the same training pipeline without touching the training loop—perfect for experimenting with new ideas or benchmarking augmentations.

 ## 🏗️ Architecture Comparison

 | Architecture | Parameters | Type | Best For | Config Files |